luciasalar/collect_tweet_financial_companies/dataDictionary.md

 referenced_tweets_type: is the parent post a quote or reply

 reference_tweet_id: A list of Tweets this Tweet refers to.
-For example, if the parent Tweet is a Retweet, a Retweet with comment (also known as Quoted Tweet) or a Reply, it will include the related Tweet referenced to by its parent. *warning:I found this id doesn't match with the parent post id.
-What I did in the script was to use another lib to retreive the parent post id seperately.
-Therefore, please ignore this variable*
+For example, if the parent Tweet is a Retweet, a Retweet with comment (also known as Quoted Tweet) or a Reply, it will include the related Tweet referenced to by its parent.

 account_name: the name of the companies (see the Google spreadsheet)